OPS (On-Base Plus Slugging) Calculator

 • OBP (On-base Percentage) - It tells us how often a player reaches base by hits, walks, and being hit by a pitch.

-• SLG (Slugging Percentage) - This helps evaluate a player's skill in hitting for extra bases, including singles, doubles, triples, and home runs.
+• SLG (Slugging Percentage) - This evaluates a player’s power by measuring how many total bases he earns from singles, doubles, triples, and home runs.

 What is OPS (On-base Plus Slugging) — Formula with Example?

 OPS is a key stat in baseball that combines OBP and SLG.
-We have already explained that it provides a complete picture of a player's offensive skills.
+We have already explained that it provides a complete picture of a player's offensive ability.
 Let's see the formula for OPS:

 OPS = OBP + SLG